 We are encouraged that the project has entered the New York State Brownfield Cleanup Program to remediate the significant on-site contamination caused by its prior use as a former thermometer factory and workshop.
-The City must do its best to inform the public about ongoing remediation work, including, but not limited to, mercury delineation, soil borings, well monitoring, and groundwater sampling.
-We recommend the FEIS include the link to the State's website2 specific to the cleanup at 250 Water Street.
+As recommended by Borough President Brewer, the City and the applicant must inform the public about ongoing remediation work, including, but not limited to, mercury delineation, soil borings, well monitoring, and groundwater sampling.
+We recommend the FEIS include the link to the State's website3 specific to the cleanup at 250 Water Street.